MHD and fast particles group

 2018: Member of EUROfusion Ad Hoc Group on Disruption and Run-away Electron Research & Development Strategy in view of preparing ITER and DEMO operation

-Since 2014: Member of the scientists' representative council of Max Planck Institute for Plasma Physics.
+2014 to 2018: Member of scientists' representative council of Max Planck Institute for Plasma Physics

-Since 2013: One of the JOREK main developers, organizer of JOREK remote seminar, administrator of website and collaboration platform for the JOREK Code.
+Since 2013: One of the JOREK main developers, organizer of JOREK remote seminar, administrator of JOREK website and collaboration platform

 Since 2012: Ombudsperson for several PhD students.

-Referee for: Springer Nature Publishing, Nuclear Fusion, Physics of Plasmas, Plasma Physics and Controlled Fusion, United States Department of Energy, L'Agence nationale de la recherche, Netherlands Organisation for Scientific Research, etc.
+Referee for: Springer Nature Publishing, Physical Review Letters, Computer Physics Communications, Nuclear Fusion, Physics of Plasmas, Plasma Physics and Controlled Fusion, United States Department of Energy, L'Agence nationale de la recherche, Netherlands Organisation for Scientific Research, etc. — some of the reviews listed at publons

 (c) 2012–2018 Matthias Hoelzl, Ringstr.
 24, 85764 Oberschleissheim, Germany.